 Despite focusing on this side of the story, Hansen does a good job of avoiding too much sentimentality.
 The mothers tell their collective story without demanding understanding or sympathy from the reader.
 After all, as they point out, only those in their group can truly understand.

 Issue 38 of the Bellevue Literary Review (BLR) came together just as NYC and Bellevue Hospital were in the throes of the Covid-19 pandemic.
 Some of the BLR staff were alternating N95 masks with red pens, balancing patient-care with literary work.
 But the issue made it to the presses and is packed with good reads.
 It features the winners of the 2020 BLR Literary Prizes.
 The poems, essays, and stories in this issue travel from China to Texas to Tehran, from small town to big city, from World War I-era to the present.
 Stay tuned for Issue 39, coming in the fall, whose theme is “Reading the Body.”
-Find this issue at the NewPages Mag Stand this week.
+Read more at the Bellevue Literary Review website.